 I’ve been banging on this drum for years now.
 In fact, I called poor game selection in poker one of 3 big mistakes low stakes players make.
 That article was over a year ago, so I’m delighted to revisit this topic.

-What to Look For In a Game
+What to Look For When Choosing a Poker Game

 The traditional wisdom about game selection in poker, reaching back to O.G.
 Mike Caro in the 1980’s, is that you’re looking for a happy, gambly table, with jokes being traded, people laughing and having a good time.
 For extra credit, plenty of alcohol flowing.